Universal symplectic/orthogonal functions and general branching rules: Introduction

 \section{Introduction}

-The symplectic Schur functions and (odd/even) orthogonal Schur functions form one of the important chapters in the classic monograph of Weyl \cite{Wey1946} who introduced them as the characters of irreducible representations of classical complex groups $\Sp_{2n}$ and $\SO_{n}$ respectively.
-Proctor\cite{Pr1988} introduced an odd symplectic group $\Sp_{2n+1}$ by considering a degenerate symplectic form on an odd-dimensional space to derive the characters of the indecomposable representations of $\Sp_{2n+1}$ as the first example of odd symplectic characters.
-Universal symplectic/orthogonal characters of $\Sp_{2n}/\SO_{2n}$ in the symmetric function ring were defined by Koike and Terada\cite{KT1987} to obtain many identities between them and Schur functions.
+The symplectic Schur functions and (odd/even) orthogonal Schur functions form one of the important chapters in the classic monograph of Weyl \cite{Wey1946} who introduced them as the characters of irreducible representations of the classical complex groups $\Sp_{2n}$ and $\SO_{n}$ respectively.
+Proctor\cite{Pr1988} introduced an odd symplectic group $\Sp_{2n+1}$ by considering a degenerate symplectic form on an odd-dimensional space and derived the characters of the indecomposable representations of $\Sp_{2n+1}$ as the first example of odd symplectic characters.
+Universal symplectic/orthogonal characters of $\Sp_{2n}$ and $\SO_{2n}$ in the ring of symmetric functions were defined by Koike and Terada\cite{KT1987} and many identities between them and Schur functions have been derived therein.
 Proctor\cite{Pr1988} studied intermediate symplectic characters as the characters of ``trace-free'' representations of intermediate symplectic group $\Sp_{2k,n-k}$.
-Krattenthaler\cite{Kr1995} gave determinantal expressions for intermediate symplectic characters and analogously defined intermediate orthogonal characters.
-In this paper, we would like to put them in a broad umbrella and introduce universal symplectic functions $sp_\lambda(\mathbf{x}^{\pm};\mathbf{z})$ and universal orthogonal functions $o_\lambda(\mathbf{x}^{\pm};\mathbf{z})$ (invariants of $(S_n\ltimes (\mathbb{Z}_2)^n)\times S_m$) which generalize aforementioned symplectic/orthogonal-type functions so that they can be better studied.
+Krattenthaler\cite{Kr1995} gave determinantal expressions for intermediate symplectic characters and also defined intermediate orthogonal characters.
+These latter works have called for a similar treatment of the {\it odd orthogonal Schur functions} as a family of symmetric functions like Schur functions.